iy4vet/minecraft-server-discord-bot-python/README.md

 Change the following values:
 - `rcon.port=25575`
 - `enable-rcon=true`
-- If you'd like, you can set your own Rcon password.
-The program will automatically set a password if you leave it blank.
+- `rcon.password=<password`, where <password> is the password you wish to use for Rcon.

 ### Setting up the Bot variables
 Open the file named `bot.env`.
 1. Paste your Discord bot token next to `bot-token`.
 2. Paste the server address that other players would use to connect next to `server-address`.
 3. Paste the server start script next to `start-script`.
 (For example, `start-script=java -Xmx2G -Xms512M -jar server.jar`)
 4. Paste the user ID of the account that shall be allowed to execute commands through Rcon next to `server-op`.
+If you want multiple users, separate each one with `,`.
+For example: `server-op=123,456,243,632`.
+Do not use spaces.

 ### Important notes
 1. Given that Minecraft connects to port 25565 by default, this program also pings `server-address` on port 25565.
 If you forward any port OTHER than 25565, your address would look something like `xxx.xxx.xxx.xxx:port`.
 This CAN be set in `bot.env`, however it WILL NOT WORK with the `$ip-check` function!
 You may choose, then, to change the port you're forwarding, or remove the code for this function by deleting all code within `if msg == "$ip-check":`, including the if condition itself.